biblibre/omeka-s-module-Search/README.md

 manual reindexation should be done in the Search board.
 This job can be done via a cron too (see your system cron).

+Furthermore, there may be an indexation delay between the moment when a resource is saved and the moment when it is fully available in the search engine (it may be some minutes with Solr, according to your configuration).

 TODO
 ----